Portuguese

 Miguel Esteves Cardoso, a humorist – mother of english stock and father portuguese – therefore you may always get unexpected topics because of his double DNA, which, by the way, stirs a lot of subscribers’s comments; mostly in favor of his thesis on food, portuguese behavior or – when he dares going too far – political issues.

-Duarte Costa, a young commentator who recently, in “Eurocepticismo servido à grande e à portuguesa na Assembleia da República”, underlined Portugal’s ambiguous approach to European Union non-compulsory advices.
-Not surprisingly, Duarte Costa is indirectly supported by a quote in Antonio Tabucchi novel “Afirma Pereira” (Pereira mantains), where a Pereira’s friend tells him not to worry about WWII affecting them too: “Oh, não te preocupes, replicou Silva, aqui não estamos na Europa, estamos em Portugal.”
+Duarte Costa, a young commentator who, in “Eurocepticismo servido à grande e à portuguesa na Assembleia da República”, underlined Portugal’s ambiguous approach to European Union non-compulsory advices.
+Not surprisingly, Duarte Costa is indirectly supported by a quote in Antonio Tabucchi’s novel “Afirma Pereira” (Pereira argues), where a Pereira’s friend tells him not to worry about WWII affecting them too: “Oh, não te preocupes, replicou Silva, aqui não estamos na Europa, estamos em Portugal.”

-I could go on for a while listing other Público columnists, but better you discover them subscribing to Público, on which the most important section – as I’ve hinted above – is the “comentário” where subscribers mostly express them in continental portuguese slang, although you can also read o structured comments.
-And, sometimes no comments at all (as is the case on this Duarte’s article) fully confirms the columnist’ thesis.
+I could go on for a while listing other Público columnists, but better you discover them, subscribing to Público, on which the most important section for learing portuguese- as I’ve hinted above – is the “comentário” where subscribers mostly express them in continental portuguese slang, although you can also read many structured and cultured comments.
+And, sometimes no comments at all, as about the before mentioned Duarte’s article – fully confirmed columnist’ thesis.